Steven-YCH/wordcloud-from-lihkg-hot-topic/README.md

 I am a new-learner of python & this is my first project aim to practice my skill in python.

-Lihkg is a popular forum in Hong Kong, these python code attempted to scrap lihkg hot topic & create wordcloud base on them.
+Lihkg is a popular forum in Hong Kong, these python code attempted to scrape lihkg hot topic & create wordcloud base on them.

 Below library in python is involved
 - sqlite3 (used for storing lihkg data)